From choosing the right market to having a payment plan in place, this is your cheat sheet to growing a global business.

 Cultural sensitivity is imperative when conducting business across borders.

 It’s a skill that enables us to learn about and understand people who are different from ourselves, which allows us to better serve them on their own terms.

-16. Diversify at some point, after you have achieved some reasonable success.
+18. Diversify at some point, after you have achieved some reasonable success

 Don’t put all your eggs in one basket.
-Meaning, diversify your customer base, diversify your offerings, and diversify when you can into other overseas markets.
-This way, when one thing goes wrong, everything doesn’t fall apart on your global strategy.
+Meaning, diversify your customer base, diversify your offerings and diversify (when you can) into other overseas markets.
+This way, when one thing goes wrong, your global strategy doesn’t fall apart.

-These 17 factors are all part of the process of turning your global aspirations into a reality.
-Your best chance of growing a global business lies in developing a plan, executing on it, and developing strong connections within your new markets.
+These 20 factors are all part of the process of turning your global aspirations into a reality.
+Your best chance of growing a global business lies in developing a plan, executing on it and developing strong connections within your new markets.